NASA’s Juno Probe in Orbit Around Jupiter After 5 Year Journey

 Named after Jupiter’s mythological wife, NASA’s Juno spacecraft successfully entered orbit of the gas giant on July 4th, 2016.
-Telemetry of the completed orbital insertion engine burn was received at all four NASA facilities monitoring Juno’s progress.
-Launched from Cape Canaveral Air Force Station on August 5, 2011, Juno has traveled 1.7 billion miles to reunite with its planetary “husband,” but the spacecraft’s real work has only just begun.
+NASA facilities have recieved the telemetry of the completed orbital insertion engine burn.
+Juno launched from Cape Canaveral on August 5, 2011.
+The Spacecraft has traveled 1.7 billion miles, reuniting with its planetary “husband,” however the spacecraft’s real work is only just beginning.

 Achieving orbit in of itself is the penultimate feat for this first-ever mission to Jupiter.
-First, Juno independently increased it’s rotation rate from two to five rotations per minute.
-The spacecraft then had to slow down by 1,212 miles per hour, so as to be captured in Jupiter’s natural gravity and establish orbit.
-Then solar-powered Juno had to rotate so its 18,698 individual solar cells faced toward the sun and continue to power the craft.
+Foremost, Juno independently increased it’s rotation rate from two to five rotations per minute.

-Now that Juno has entered orbit, it will begin the real mission: collecting data.
-For approximately 20 months, Juno will relay information about Jupiter as it orbits, breezing 3,100 miles above the topmost layer of Jupiter’s clouds.
-It will complete 400 full rotations of Jupiter before the mission is complete.
+Now that Juno has entered orbit, it will begin it’s foremost mission: collecting data.
+For approximately 20 months, the probe will relay information about Jupiter as it orbits, breezing 3,100 miles above the topmost layer of Jupiter’s clouds.

 NASA is planning for Juno to complete 400 full rotations of Jupiter before it’s mission is complete.

 The Instruments of Investigation

 Juno is equipped with eleven instruments specifically aimed at amassing information on Jupiter’s origins.
 Collecting data to establish the amount of water in the atmosphere, and the possible existence of a solid planetary core.